Share the article!

 What is the hourly rate?

-It's actually quite a straightforward and transparent approach that allows you to charge yours customers for the time you spend getting a project or task across the finish line.
+It's actually a pretty straightforward and transparent approach that allows you to charge your customers for the time you spend getting a project or task across the finish line.

-Here you set an hourly price and invoice the customer based on the number of working hours.
+Here you set an hourly rate and invoice the customer based on the number of hours worked.
 Easy breezy.

-This approach is most often used when services are to be delivered that may well be difficult to give a precise estimate for, such as consultancy, design work or programming.
+This approach is most often used when delivering services that can be difficult to estimate accurately, such as consulting, design work or programming.

 An easier freelance life with Factofly